Hola! Soy Senora Crompton!

 Look at a selection of rules that come from the Spanish language and in a group develop a poster to help support and recall these rules.

 Look at the Spanish speaking artist Tarsila and draw in their style.

 Spanish is delivered in each classroom.

-Children practise key vocabulary and practise it through table top games, mixing and matching activities and tasks, songs and a range of Spanish apps.
+Children practise key vocabulary and practise this through table top games, mixing and matching activities and tasks, songs and a range of Spanish apps.

 Spanish class content is tailor made for each year group according to levels of understanding, pace and depth.

 Cross curricular links are made where relevant and appropriate.

 How is Spanish recorded?